Outdoor Living Concepts with the Most Impact

 - Built-in Sink for washing food and dishes

-Pergolas and arbors can come in a variety of shapes, sizes, and designs.
+Arbors and pergolas can come in a variety of shapes, sizes, and designs.
 They provide protection from wind, intense sun, and light rain.
 They also help maintain the beauty to your space with plants and architectural details.
 This is a great way to add additional areas to your yard for seating or focal points separate from a deck or patio connected to your house.

 Adding a deck to your backyard space is a great way to create usable space for entertaining your friends and family.
 Not only does it increase your home’s value, but it also highlights the great features of your backyard.
 Decks are easy and quick to build and give you a defined space to relax and wind down.
 They can be used to house an outdoor kitchen or seating area.
 Decks can be fully screened in, covered with an awning or arbors, and even heated with solar panels or commercial outdoor heaters.
 Whether you choose a wood or composite deck, there are many options to fit your style and preferences.